 The primaryWordPress comments system is decent enough on its own.
 It allows you to moderate comments effectively while keeping out the vast majority of comment spam.

-To set your blog for moderation, go to Settings > Discussion.
+To setup your blog for moderation, go to Settings > Discussion.
+This is where you’ll find WordPress’ default comment settings.

-Look for the part that says E-mail me whenever.
-This is where you enable or disable comment moderation using the base system and it’s pretty straight forward: if you check the second box (A comment is held for moderation), you’ll be able to moderate all post comments.
+Scroll down to the section for Email me whenever.
+This is where you enable or disable comment moderation using the base system and it’s pretty straight forward: if you check the first box you’ll get an email for each and every comment, if you check the second box you’ll receive emails when a comment is held.

 Moderate First Time Authors